Baldwin Lake (Los Angeles County, California): Pollution

 The Save Baldwin Lake project is currently accessing how to address accumulated sediments, collapsing shorelines, reduced water depth, Raymond aquifer recharging, and the threatened aquatic ecosystems of Baldwin Lake and adjacent Tule Pond.

 A preliminary study identified several factors that negatively impact Baldwin Lake.
 Since the early 1950s, the Lake has functioned as a collection basis for 155 acres of urban watershed to the north.
 The runoff carrying petrochemicals and other contaminants into the pond, combined with ongoing siltation, has degraded its aquatic ecosystems.
 The pond was originally 15–8 ft deep, but now has an average depth of 24 in.

 The Arboretum began fundraising for an engineering study to determine the best approaches to restoring Baldwin Lake and Tule Pond.

+In popular culture

+Some of the early scenes of the 1941 Preston Sturges film, The Lady Eve, were filmed at Baldwin Lake.